bsdinis/feedback/lessons/03_characteristics_theory.md

 1. Effective feedback must be **specific**:

-    In relation to a task, action or behavior, the given or received feeback should be specific and detailed.
-This indicates that the feedback is focused on actually driving and allowing an improvement to happen, since it's much more feasible for somebody to improve their behavior if the feedback was task-oriented, which gives them a point-of-reference to grow from since they know the exact situation being described.
+    In relation to a task, action or, behavior, the given or received feedback should be specific and detailed.
+This indicates that the feedback is focused on actually driving and allowing an improvement to happen since it's much more feasible for somebody to improve their behavior if the feedback was task-oriented, which gives them a base to grow from since they know the exact situation being described.

 1. Effective feedback should be **meaningful**: